Pop Goes the World

-Pop Goes the World is the third studio album by Canadian new wave and synth-pop band Men Without Hats, released on June 29, 1987 by Mercury Records.
+Pop Goes the World is the third studio album by Canadian new wave and synth-pop band Men Without Hats, released on June 29, 1987, by Mercury Records.
 It features the single "Pop Goes the World", which reached the Top 20 in Canada (achieving gold status) and the United States.
 The album went platinum in Canada.

-Ian Anderson of Jethro Tull makes a guest appearance and plays the flute on the track "On Tuesday."
+Ian Anderson of Jethro Tull makes a guest appearance and plays the flute on the track "On Tuesday".

 Other songs

 Early in the recording sessions, a song called "The Same Halo" was recorded by the band for the album but was ultimately replaced by "Lose My Way" on the album.

 "Jenny Wore Black" was first performed live in 1985 during the "Freeways" tour.
+Another song from the era, "Heaven", was never released until 2022, when it was included on the band's eighth studio album Again, Pt.
+2. "All We Do", which was performed on the Pop Goes the World tour, was instead released on the followup, The Adventures of Women & Men Without Hate in the 21st Century (1989).

 In 1990, Doroschuk wrote the song "A Funny Place (The World Is)", which reused part of the lyrics from "The Real World".
 It was recorded with Mitsou on her second studio album Terre des hommes (1990); Doroschuk sang backing vocals, played various instruments and produced the recording.

 A French-language demo called "Pyjamarama" was recorded the following year.